semihselcuk/home_assistant/calibre/README.md

 # Calibre Web Server

-Calibre Web Server bringhs your library into the Home Assistant/ Just direct your Calibre library to the add-on.
+Calibre Web Server brings your local Calibre Book Library into the Home Assistant.
+Just direct your Calibre library to the add-on by following the guidelines.